awalmer/AC-SINS_Analysis/README.md

-# AC-SINS Analysis R Shiny Application
+# Introduction: AC-SINS Analysis R Shiny Application
-R Shiny application that I developed at Eli Lilly &amp; Co.
+This is an R Shiny application that I developed at Eli Lilly &amp; Co.
+R Shiny is an R package that allows developers to build and deploy interactive web applications.

+  The code for the application is, [app.R](AC-SINS_Analysis/app.R), with required supplmental script of functions for sourcing, [functions.R](AC-SINS_Analysis/functions.R).

+The original application, intended for usage by Eli Lilly scientists, is hosted on Eli Lilly's server at this location: [https://shiny.am.lilly.com/acsins_analysis/].
+For the purpose of open source access, the application can also be found here: [].
+Note: This version is hosted on [https://www.shinyapps.io/](shinyapps.io) and has a 25 Active Hour limit per month.

 # Background on AC-SINS
 AC-SINS stands for Affinity-Capture Self-Interaction Nanoparticle Spectroscopy.